mark-torres10/personal_website/_self_education/2025-11-10-transactions-101.md

 #### Two-phased commits

-We describe in detail [here](link) what two-phased commits (2PC) are.
+We describe in detail [in this link](https://markptorres.com/self_education/2025-11-10-two-phased-commit) what two-phased commits (2PC) are.
 We'll focus here on the tradeoffs that the 2PC protocol makes.

 ##### Allowing blocking

 In the classic 2PC model, the coordinator must write to an external log and all nodes must reference this log as the source of truth.
 If the coordinator dies, all other nodes are blocked and delayed until the coordinator can come back and complete the write to the log.
 This is FLP in action, where the 2PC protocol refuses to guess and would rather block a set of actions than make the wrong action.
+The coordinator is the single point of progress; things move as fast or as slow as the coordinator can update the commit log, and this is by design.

 ##### Sacrificing liveness